M-Yankov/CPlusPlus/06.MemoryManagement/TheMarsMission/ReadMe.md

     *   Each start of application minerals should be placed on different cells.  :white_check_mark:
 *   Initial health of the Base is 100.
 *   Worker move costs 1s.
-*   worker can wear only 1 mineral at time.
+*   worker can wear only 1 mineral at time. :white_check_mark:
 *   The catapult fires every 3s.
 *   The catapult and worker should takes its actions in diffrent threads.
 *   Print the `**Base info**` when worker brings mineral or the worker takes damage.